AlexisDianellos/DRL_experiments/README.md

 - I tried with 10.000 episodes but the model never reached the reward due to the size of the map
 - The ideal is around 25.000 for training in the 8x8 map with q learning

-# Q-learning w/ Frozen Lake 4x4 environment Slippery OFF/ON
+# DEEP-Q-learning w/ Frozen Lake 4x4 environment Slippery OFF/ON

 4x4 1000 episodes with slipper off
 <img width="640" height="480" alt="frozen_lake_dql" src="https://github.com/user-attachments/assets/3519c34b-0ecf-48c3-9e71-39041dad74a4" />